ibm-cloud-docs/assistant/dialog-overview.md

     The **Loop** option is currently supported only by the phone integration.
 This option has no effect if you are using the web chat integration or any other channel.
     {: note}

-1.  **Audio** is supported in Web chat, Facebook, WhatsApp, Slack, SMS and phone integrations.
+1. The **Audio** response type is supported in the web chat, Facebook, WhatsApp, Slack, SMS, and phone integrations.

 ### Adding an *iframe* response type